HealthRoster

-Hertfordshire Partnership University NHS Foundation Trust uses the software, which was installed in October 2007, to manage staffing of 160 different areas of nursing.
-The manager says it is much more efficient than their previous paper-based system, especially as it could keep a record of requests.
+Hertfordshire Partnership University NHS Foundation Trust uses the software since October 2007 to manage staffing across 160 nursing areas, replacing a paper-based system.

 It is used in University Hospitals Coventry and Warwickshire NHS Trust, where it was used by Alison Leary in her study of safe nurse staffing.
 Warrington & Halton Hospitals NHS Foundation Trust claims it has permitted them to reduce the use of bank and agency staff.

-Derbyshire Community Health Services NHS Foundation Trust has established a Responsive Workforce Model using HealthRoster Software and SafeCare, which they say has been crucial in permitting them to reduce expenditure on agency staff, ensured quality and freed up nurses for hands-on care.
-Matrons and ward managers can now organise their rotas more efficiently which enables them to be fairer with staff and frees them up to spend more time on direct patient care.
+Derbyshire Community Health Services NHS Foundation Trust implemented a Responsive Workforce Model using HealthRoster and SafeCare to reduce agency staff costs, maintain quality, and allocate more time for patient care.
+The system allows matrons and ward managers to manage rotas more efficiently and fairly.